 Why did my live test fail?¶

 Check the Lambda execution logs and the BinaryAlert dashboard for abnormalities.
 A common problem is that the BinaryAlert analyzers don’t understand the compiled YARA rules file.
-Make sure your virtual environment is set up correctly and that your YARA rules only use the supported modules.
-It is also possible that one or more AWS components might be down.
+Make sure your virtual environment is set up correctly with the same YARA version and that your YARA rules only use the supported modules.

 It may take 1-3 minutes after a deploy before the Lambda functions are ready to go.
 If a live test fails immediately after a deploy, wait a few minutes and try again.